 There's also information for parents of children too young to attend school.
 See the suggested activities for 2- to 4-year-olds.

 A PACEY study of 2,000 parents identified the skills that parents find hardest to teach young children.
 We go through the top 10 skills that parents found 'tricky to teach' and we have provided resources to support these.

 PACEY has developed a specific Facebook group 'Play to learn - activities to try at home with your child' to provide an environment that promotes and shares simple activities/routines that can be created and delivered at home for little or no cost, whilst supporting children’s learning and development in England.
 It's a great place for both parents and providers.

-We have specific tips to help parents with their two-year-olds.
+We have specific tips to help parents with their 2-year-olds.
 You'll find top tips, videos, case studies, downloadable tools and other essential ideas to help you develop your 2-year-old provision in our Together for Twos spotlight area.